Multigrain Sourdough Bread Recipe | Freshly Milled Flour

-This soft and wholesome multigrain sourdough bread is packed with flavor and nutrients, making it a must-try for any home baker.
-Made with freshly milled hard red and hard white whole wheat flour or using all-purpose or whole wheat flour, sunflower oil, Maple syrup, egg, and water, this bread is not only delicious but full of health benefits.
+This soft and wholesome freshly milled flour sourdough sandwich bread recipe is packed with flavor and nutrients, making it a must-try for any home baker.
+Made with freshly milled hard red and hard white whole wheat flour.
+This bread recipe is a keeper!

 The addition of an active sourdough starter boosts probiotic goodness, giving this multigrain loaf a delightful texture and rich sourdough flavor.